 Get active in stunning landscapes or chill out in cool cities, the south east coast is all just a short hop from London

 The South Downs National Park is a great place to get active.
 If you’re feeling adventurous you can follow the 90-mile South Downs Way on foot, bike or on horse.
 The undulating chalk cliffs of the Seven Sisters are ideal for hiking and provide jaw-dropping coastal views across rolling farmland, ancient woodland and heaths, while the picturesque villages are perfect for a country pub lunch.

-Several trains an hour from central London to both Brighton (1 hour) and Eastbourne (2 hours) with connecting services along the coast.
+There are several trains an hour from central London to both Brighton (1 hour) and Eastbourne (2 hours) with connecting services along the coast.
 London to Margate is just over 1 hour 30 minutes by train, and London to Dover can be as fast as 1 hour 4 minutes.
 Visit Southern or South Eastern Railways for the most up to date information.

-Several coaches a day from central London to both Brighton and Eastbourne in under three hours.
+Several coaches a day from central London to Margate, Brighton and Eastbourne in under three hours.

 The southeast is known for Whitstable oysters, skate, cod, plaice, lobster, crab and huss amongst others.
 Most notable though are Dover Sole, named after the area's main port, a delicate flat fish that is a treat on a plate.
 The warm climate in the southeast gives fantastic fresh produce from the land, so you will experience the best of both worlds on your plate.Learn More